 The Process Overview diagram visualizes application activity and meaningful events related to the profiled application.
-Use the diagram to determine and select time intervals that are interesting for analysis.
-For example, the intervals with high CPU load, long blocking GC intervals, and so on.
+Use the diagram to determine and select time intervals that are interesting for analysis, such as intervals with high CPU load, long blocking GC intervals, and UI freeze intervals.

 Time intervals where blocking garbage collection (GC) takes place.
 To perform a blocking GC, CLR suspends all managed threads.
-For more thorough GC analysis, you can use the Blocking GC filter.
+For more thorough GC analysis, you can use the Garbage Collection event.

 Time intervals where the user interface is not responding.
 More specifically, these are time intervals where window messages are not pumped for more than 200 ms or processing of a particular message takes more than 200 ms.

 Click on a particular UI freeze to select the freeze time interval and the corresponding UI thread.
 For more thorough freeze analysis, you can use the Interval Filters | UI Freeze filter.

 Time intervals that were selected as a result of applying filters.

 Selecting Time Interval